anindyahepth/HDocReader_app/README.md

-The app can be run locally using Docker (see the Dockerfile for details).
-You will need to have a google API key for calling the Gemini model.

 On Colab, the app can be run in a public url using **pyngrok**.
 After forking and importing the repo, first install the required packages: